University

 As part of The Lost Graduation Show 2021, Micromort stands out as a captivating exhibit, inviting visitors to contemplate the intricate social value of death.
 Amidst the showcase of 170 projects by emerging designers from around the globe, Micromort sparks conversations on speculative design and its implications.

 The Bachelor's Thesis investigates the social value of Micromort, examining its connections to speculative design, identity, and creative coding.
 It explores the relationship between Micromort, nationality, economic conditions, and humanitarian factors.
-Additionally, the thesis highlights the relevance of Micromort in the context of the Covid-19 pandemic, particularly through a comparison of the cost of death in troubled nations with the expenses associated with Covid-19 protection and tracking devices.
+Additionally, the thesis highlights the relevance of Micromort in the context of the Covid-19 pandemic, specifically by comparing the cost of death in troubled nations with the expenses associated with Covid-19 protection and tracking devices.

 Carlotta Bacchini,